Holidays are coming! And they should be enjoyed. But so often our calendars fill up with all sorts of Christmas activities.

 I suffered from severe fatigue for many years and getting through the holidays was rough.
+I originally wrote this post for those battling chronic fatigue but these Christmas survival ideas are great for anyone.

-Simple Rules for Surviving the Holidays
+Simple Rules for Enjoying the Holidays

 This post may contain affiliate links.
 If you choose to purchase through these links, I will get a small commission at no extra cost to you.